alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

         return result.Match(
             ok: user =>
             {
-                // If this throws, assume a handler at the application boundary logs it and converts it for the caller.
+                // If this throws, assume a handler at the application boundary logs it and turns it into a caller-facing response.
                 _repo.Save(user);
                 return "User deactivated";
             },